tugberkugurlu/go-bloggy/web/posts/2020/2020-12-24_21-11-00-configure-free-ssl-with-aws-application-load-balancer-through-terraform.md

 It's pretty self explanatory, but there a few things that are worth touching on:

   - `load_balancer_arn`: This points to the ALB resource ARN ([Amazon Resource Name](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)) which I had previously created through [`aws_lb` resource](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/lb).
   - `ssl_policy`: You can see the [Security Policies section of the ALB documentation](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html#describe-ssl-policies), which gives more information about this.
 To be frankly honest here, I didn't fully understand the full extend of this configuration, and just used what's recommended for compatibility.
+For what's worth, it doesn't seem to have a notable implication when I used the recommended value for what I was trying to achieve.
   - `certificate_arn`: This points to the ACM certificate ARN which we have created previously with one of the steps above.
   - `default_action`: Default action for the listener.
-In my case here, I want it to direct traffic to resources I configure within the target group.
-I'm intentionally skipping how that is defined and works in this post as it would certainly be in the size of its own post.
-It's also worth noting that the action type here doesn't have to be `forward`, it can be any of the allowed [rule action types](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-listeners.html#rule-action-types).
-One other thing that I want to mention is that target protocol doesn't have to be the same as the listener protocol.
+In my case here, I want it to direct traffic to resources I configured with the target group.

+I'm intentionally skipping the explanation around target groups here (e.g. how it's defined, and how it works, etc.) in this post since it would easily be in the size of a single blog post on its own post.
+Besides that, it's worth noting that the action type here doesn't have to be `forward`, it can be any of the allowed [rule action types](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-listeners.html#rule-action-types).

+One other thing that I want to mention around target groups is that a target's protocol doesn't have to be the same as the listener protocol.
 Therefore, you can you use ALB for SSL termination here by configuring your HTTP endpoints within the target group with `HTTP` protocol.

 > ⚠️ Don't forget to allow ingress traffic for TCP port `443` through your security group for the ALB
 > once you add the HTTPS listener.
 Otherwise, the requests won't hit your ALB listener: